 The expected release date and the kind of testing will depend on each specific release and on its importance.

-If a test fails a report will be produced and the release sent back to development to restart the cycle.
+If a test fails, a report will be produced and the release sent back to development to restart the cycle.
 Tests will include a documentation review and a documentation update if needed.
 The test phase can be performed internally to the development team if no other tools or services are affected.

 3.2.5 Documentation